Geoalert/mapflow-docs-en/source/userguides/imagery_search.rst

 - **Set Active Until** - You can change the lifetime of the background search (6 months by default at creation)

 .. figure:: _static/templates_active_until.png
-  :alt: Templates Active Until
+  :alt: Search Active Until
   :align: center
   :width: 9cm
   :class: with-border

-  After expired, the Search Template will not be deleted, but paused
+  After expired, the Search will not be deleted, but paused

-- **Pause/Resume Template** - The pause means that it will stop the background search, but you can still view its results.
+- **Pause/Resume Search** - The pause means that it will stop the background search, but you can still view its results
-- **Delete** - Permanently deletes the search template
+- **Delete** - Permanently deletes the search

 .. note::
     You can also change the search criteria for the existing search: